-For candidates and recruiters alike, navigating the job market is a balance between reaching your common goal of landing a job placement, and not over stepping each other’s boundaries along the way.
+For candidates and recruiters alike, navigating the job market is a balance of reaching common goal of job placement while not busting boundaries along the way.

 After the market crashed in 2008 and millions of people lost their jobs, recruiters drove the market by being able to choose among sometimes hundreds of highly qualified applicants for a given job.
 As the market gained stability, candidates then sat in the driver’s seat with recruiters knocking on their door with open positions accompanied by competitive salaries to win over top talent.